thecybersapien/thecybersapien.github.io/_posts/2021-10-02-osintego-writeup.md

 <hr>

-**I hope, this post helped you to solve this CTF easily and you must have learned something new.**
+**I hope, this post helped you to solve this CTF challenge easily and you must have learned something new.**

 **Feel free to [contact me](/contact/) for any suggestions and feedbacks.
 I would really appreciate those.**